AyushiBurnwal/Car_makers/README.md

+# Car Makers Data Analysis

-Overview
+## Overview
 This project uses Python and well-known data science libraries to examine a dataset of automakers, investigating different factors like price, horsepower, fuel type, body style, and engine specifications.

- Data Source
+## Data Source
- The CarMakers.csv file, which houses the dataset utilized for this investigation, includes a number of car properties, such as:
+-The CarMakers.csv file, which houses the dataset utilized for this investigation, includes a number of car properties, such as:
  Car ID

-Manufacturer (Make)
+## Manufacturer (Make)
 Fuel Type
 Aspiration
 Number of Doors